mikeyin97/games/shoot_your_shot/README.md

 Player 2: WASD movements, F to shoot, G is your ultimate Player 1: up/down/left/right movement, M to shoot, , (comma) is your ultimate

+You can configure speeds on line 72-74 of game.js

 ### To add
 1) Online Multiplayer